 - SAIL TOWER (MIGDAL HAMIFRAS), HAIFA

 This government office building is meant to evoke a huge boat with inflated sails.
 Locals call it “The Rocket” because it looks like it’s ready to launch into outer space.
 Designed by Dina Ammar, the tower was completed on February 28, 2002 and made Emporis.com’s top 10 list of best skyscrapers that year.

 The Sail Tower, with 29 above-ground and three below-ground stories, is covered in curtain walls of aluminum and glass.
 Counting the antennas, it stands at 152.5 meters (500 feet) tall, making it the highest skyscraper in Haifa.
 In the lobby, 10 steel arcs soar above mosaics depicting Haifa’s history, including a city map from 1773 and a painting of Mount Carmel from 1667.

 The Herods Eilat Hotels are the brainchild of architect/entrepreneur/sailor Yoav Igra.
 Born and educated in Jerusalem, Igra earned a degree in architecture in Canada and returned to Israel in 1989 to create Israel’s first themed hotel resort similar to those in Las Vegas.

 The $140 million project is distinguished by historic-looking arches, towers, domes and columns symbolizing seven cultures that had great influence on the region: the Egyptians, Nabateans, Greeks, Romans, Ayyubids, British and Israelis.
-Igra oversaw each detail down to the doorknobs and structural fittings.
+Igra oversaw each detail down to the doorknobs.